FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 └─index.js
 ```

-Whenever we create a new route, we need to add it to the route map:
+Whenever we create a new route, we need to add it to the route map back in `index.js`:

 ```js
 ...